ARMmbed/mbed-os-5-docs/docs/introduction/terms.md

 **API** - [Application programming interface](../apis/index.html).

-**Application** - An executable module built out of libraries that acts as a final product.
+**Application** - An executable software module built out of libraries that acts as a final product.

 **Arm Mbed CLI** - The name of the Arm Mbed [command-line tool](../tools/developing-mbed-cli.html), packaged as `mbed-cli`.